infinitaslearning/interview-test/README.md

 Our Product Managers talked with teachers about features they'd ❤ to have.
 The problem they run into is that there are no assignments in the system yet.
 A student can hand in a (physical) assignment and the teacher will grade it.
 This needs to be registered and reported on.
 The task at hand is to:
 1) Assign an assignment to a student
-2) Grade an assignment (Pass/Fail)
+2) Grade an assignment with a simple Pass or Fail
-3) Basic reporting
+3) Basic reporting based on how many students passed the an assignment on a given day

-It is important to note, that these may not be the features that you'll work on so PLEASE do not implement them on your own time.
-If you look at the code, you may notice a few issues.
-The pairing exercise will explore some of these issues (whichever you think are most important) and possibly move in different directions based on your experience and desires.

 ### Assignment